MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 A change introduced in May 8, 2018 to Windows Server 2016, which was a cumulative update to add SMB Resilient Handles for the Storage Spaces Direct intra-cluster SMB network sessions.
 This was done to improve resiliency to transient network failures and improve how RoCE handles network congestion.
 These improvements also inadvertently increased time-outs when SMB connections try to reconnect and waits to time-out when a node is restarted.
 These issues can affect a system that is under stress.
 During unplanned downtime, IO pauses of up to 60 seconds have also been observed while the system waits for connections to time-out.
 To fix this issue, install the [October 18, 2018, cumulative update for Windows Server 2016](https://support.microsoft.com/help/4462928) or a later version.

 *Note* This update aligns the CSV time-outs with SMB connection time-outs to fix this issue.
-It does not implement the changes to disable live dump generation mentioned in the Workaround section.
+It doesn't implement the changes to disable live dump generation mentioned in the Workaround section.

-### Shutdown process flow:
+### Shutdown process flow

 1. Run the Get-VirtualDisk cmdlet, and make sure that the HealthStatus value is Healthy.
 2. Drain the node by running the following cmdlet: